Gods Own Junkyard

 • Museums

 Back in 2001, the government made scores of museums across the UK totally free to enter.
-And a couple of decades later, that decision has paid off with booming visitor numbers and diverse crowds flocking through the doors of London's eclectic, world-class array of institutions.
-Whether you want to window shop through centuries of stunning fashion at V&A, find out how the world actually works at the Science Museum, or admire slick architecture at the Design Museum, you can do it in London without paying a penny.
-Here's our list of London's best museums to check out.
+A couple of decades later, that decision has paid off with booming visitor numbers and diverse crowds flocking through the doors of London’s eclectic, world-class array of institutions.
+Whether you want to window shop through centuries of stunning fashion at V&A, find out how the world actually works at the Science Museum, admire slick architecture at the Design Museum, gaze in awe (or mild trepidation) at the Natural History Museum’s T-Rex or go searching for the Rosetta Stone among the countless treasures at the British Museum, you can do it without paying a penny.
+Here's our list of London’s best museums to check out.

 • Things to do